cs4804-24c/a1-ghd3/README.md

 Technical Achievements:

-Achievement 1 (Estimated 6 points):
+Achievement 1 (Estimated 12 points):

-Achievement 2 (Estimated 6 points):

 Design Achievements:

-Achievement 1 (Estimated 6 Points):
+Achievement 1 (Estimated 4 Points):
 Used Bulma CSS framework to style the webpage and essentially set the backdrop for the animation; to make the webpage appear aesthetically pleasing, I used the Bulma CSS framework to style the h1 title, footer, and section that contains the D3 graphics primitives.
 I applied Bulma CSS styling using color, text fonts, text sizes, text weight, and text positioning.

 Achievement 2 (Estimated 4 Points):